 If you have access to YouTube and a projector, there are infinite possibilities of things to do.
 There’s even TeacherTube if you’re concerned about content.

-- Just Dance Videos: Kids love them and they have songs kids know.
+- Just Dance Videos: Kids love them, and they have songs kids know.
 It also teaches them how to do the dance on the screen.
 I used to have kids ask to stay after school so they could do these videos I’ve collected some favorites at this website.
 P.S.
-This website hasn’t been updated in a LONG time but the brain breaks there are great!
-WARNING: There were one or two videos that did have what some may believe to be inappropriate (sexy) dance moves.
+This website hasn’t been updated in a LONG time, but the brain breaks there are great!
+WARNING: One or two videos did have what some may believe to be inappropriate (sexy) dance moves.
 Prescreen if to be sure they are appropriate.

 • Games and Toys

 I have a collection of board games and toys I’ve picked up over the years at yard sales and such that I keep in the closet for indoor recess days.
 It’s great for when you want to get something else done while the kids play.
 I have one rule during this time, “Whatever you choose to do, you MUST get it quickly, sit, and STAY seated until it’s time to clean up.”
 Here are some of my favorites: